 The College of Communications and Information offers a master’s program in Communication and Information with four different concentrations: advertising, public relations, communication studies, and journalism and electronic media.
 The program equips students with the knowledge and skills needed to pursue a career in both professional and management positions.
 Students gain knowledge in each concentration, regardless of which they choose to pursue, to ensure a well-rounded education.
 The program also provides students with opportunities to study abroad, receive scholarships, and to participate in research projects.

-Alissa Sommerfeldt is working toward her master’s degree with a concentration in public relations, balancing the time commitment and dedication she gives to her graduate studies program with her full-time position in the Office of the Provost as a communications specialist.
+Alissa Sommerfeldt is working toward her master’s degree with a concentration in public relations, balancing the time commitment and dedication she gives to her graduate studies program with her full-time position as a communications specialist in the Provost’s Office.
 She also participates in freelance jobs with local businesses, where she offers her expertise in public relations and marketing.
-She earned her undergraduate degree in public relations from Murray State University in 2017.
+She earned her undergraduate degree in public relations from Murray State University in 2018.

 How do you manage your time between working a full-time job and grad school?
 Do you have any time management tips for students looking to do the same?